pymmcore-plus/pymmcore-plus/README.md

   ```
 - `CMMCorePlus` includes a `run_mda` method (name may change) "acquisition engine" that drives micro-manager for conventional multi-dimensional experiments.
 It accepts an [MDASequence](https://github.com/tlambert03/useq-schema#mdasequence) from [useq-schema](https://github.com/tlambert03/useq-schema) for experiment design/declaration.
 - Adds a callback system that adapts the CMMCore callback object to an existing python event loop (such as Qt, or perhaps asyncio/etc...)
 - Includes a [Pyro5](https://pyro5.readthedocs.io/en/latest/)-based client/server that allows one to create and control and CMMCorePlus instance running in another process, or (conceivably) another computer.
 This is particularly useful for integration in an existing event loop (without choking the main python thread).
+(To use this feature, install with `pip install pymmcore-plus[remote]`)

   ```py
   from pymmcore_plus import RemoteMMCore